Needle Phobia and Fainting

 Lying down helps because the blood can flow to the brain more easily.
 It is much harder to faint when you are lying down.
 So if you are concerned about fainting, and don't mind lying down, ask your dentist to give you the local anaesthetic while lying down.

 What you can do:

-If lying down on its own isn’t enough (or you hate the idea of lying down), you can learn a technique called Applied Tension.
+If lying down on its own isn't enough (or you hate the idea of lying down), you can learn a technique called Applied Tension.
 Ideally, to learn it, you would work with a therapist, because this will make it easier to get ideas for exposure exercises.
 But you can also learn it on your own.
-Read through all the instructions first before you start practicing.
+Read through all the instructions first before starting to practice.

 Step 1: Find a comfortable place in your home where you can be alone without anyone interrupting.
 Sit in a comfy chair or lie down on a sofa or a bed.
 Focus on the muscles in your legs, arms and trunk.
 Now tense those muscles (make them contract).
 Hold the tension until you feel a warm feeling or a "rush" in your head.
 This usually occurs after 10 to 15 seconds.
 Then, relax and rest for about 30 seconds.
 Repeat this four more times.

 Step 2: Repeat step 1 five times per day (this means doing it 25 times per day altogether).
 Do this everyday for one week.
 This may seem like a lot, but the better you get at this technique, the easier it will be when you put it to work in a stressful situation.
 You want to practice enough that it becomes automatic.